 Bland is enterprise-focused and offers managed self-hosted infrastructure.
 That can help, but users still need to evaluate data paths, vendor contracts, and how much you can control.

 Self-hosting works when you treat it like a pipeline, not a single tool.
-This section gives a reference architecture and evaluation checklist.
+This section gives a reference architecture .

 Reference architecture: telephony > media > STT > LLM/tools > TTS